lasanthamudalige/tic-tac-toe/README.md

 # tic-tac-toe
 <ul>
-  <li>This is a command line tic tac toe game. you cant play with the computer.</li>
+  <li>This is a command line tic tac toe game user can play with the computer.</li>
 </ul>